-If you have a limited credit card history, a credit score below 740, or both, you might consider getting another American Express credit card first.
+If you have a limited card history, a credit score below 740, or both, you might consider getting another American Express card first.

-This is only one of the best American Express business credit cards you can get.
+This is only one of the best American Express business cards.
 If you have another Amex business card first, it can let you prequalify for the Business Platinum Card.

-For example, The Blue Business® Plus Credit Card from American Express doesn’t charge an annual fee (See Rates & Fees) and earns 2x Membership Rewards points on the first $50,000 spent annually (then unlimited 1x points).
-Similarly, the American Express® Blue Business Cash Card earns 2 points per $1 on the first $50,000 in purchases each calendar year (then 1 point per $1 for the rest of the year).
-Learn more about the Amex Blue Business credit cards.
+For example, The Blue Business® Plus Credit Card from American Express has a $0 annual fee (See Rates & Fees) and earns 2x Membership Rewards® points on the first $50,000 spent annually on everyday business purchases (then 1x points).

 As a current American Express cardholder, it’s possible that Amex will do a soft credit pull.
 This is a penalty-free way to see if you qualify for the Business Platinum Card.